flomesh-io/osm-edge-docs/content/en/docs/guides/certificates.md

 Service Mesh operators, who consider storing their service mesh's CA root key in Kubernetes insecure have the option to integrate with a [Hashicorp Vault](https://www.vaultproject.io/) installation.
 In such scenarios a pre-configured Hashi Vault is required.
 Open Service Mesh's control plane connects to the URL of the Vault, authenticates, and begins requesting certificates.
 This setup shifts the responsibility of correctly and securely configuring Vault to the operator.

-The following configuration parameters will be required for OSM to integrate with an existing Vault installation:
+The following configuration parameters will be required for osm-edge to integrate with an existing Vault installation:

 - Vault address
 - Vault token
 - Validity period for certificates

-`osm install` set flag control how OSM integrates with Vault.
+`osm install` set flag control how osm-edge integrates with Vault.
 The following `osm install` set options must be configured to issue certificates with Vault:

 - `--set osm.certificateProvider.kind=vault` - set this to `vault`
 - `--set osm.vault.host` - host name of the Vault server (example: `vault.contoso.com`)
 - `--set osm.vault.protocol` - protocol for Vault connection (`http` or `https`)
-- `--set osm.vault.token` - token to be used by OSM to connect to Vault (this is issued on the Vault server for the particular role)
+- `--set osm.vault.token` - token to be used by osm-edge to connect to Vault (this is issued on the Vault server for the particular role)
 - `--set osm.vault.role` - role created on Vault server and dedicated to Open Service Mesh (example: `openservicemesh`)
 - `--set osm.certificateProvider.serviceCertValidityDuration` - period for which each new certificate issued for service-to-service communication will be valid.
 It is represented as a sequence of decimal numbers each with optional fraction and a unit suffix, ex: 1h to represent 1 hour, 30m to represent 30 minutes, 1.5h or 1h30m to represent 1 hour and 30 minutes.